Judging the algorithm: Algorithmic accountability on the risk assessment tool for intimate partner violence in the Basque Country: Is judicial reasoning aided by EPV?

-If the judge questions the tool's accuracy, the information available comes from technical, academic papers.
-The judge may be told that is highly accurate, quoting statistical terms such as 'specificity' or 'sensitivity', but these are not terms habitually used in courtrooms, and therefore not instinctively understood.
-Above, the precise functioning of the EPV-R algorithm is analysed, in so far as is possible with the data openly available.
-For current purposes, it is sufficient to understand that when EPV-R is described as accurate, this is in one particular calibration, where there is a relatively high level of false negatives, namely, a high number of individuals being identified as low risk despite being high risk (see Figure~\ref{fig:drawTP_TN} for an illustration of this).
-A judge faced with what they consider to be a dangerous defendant, but a EPV-R rating of low risk, would be unaware of this when when assessing the output of the algorithm, unless of course they have both considered the various academic papers on the subject and have experience of interpreting these kinds of statistics.
+For instance, in the discussion held with the previous judge who observed the EPV's output in court reports, he reflected that he did not have experience of being referred to these papers in court, but if indeed a judge were referred to these sources they might be told that the algorithm is highly accurate, quoting statistical terms such as `specificity' or `sensitivity'~\citep{echeburua2009assessing}.
+These are not terms habitually used or instinctively understood in courtrooms.
+For current purposes, it may be helpful to understand that when EPV is described as accurate, this is in one particular calibration, where there is a relatively high level of false negatives, namely, a high number of individuals being identified as low risk despite being at high risk of inflicting severe violence (see Figure~\ref{fig:drawTP_TN}, on page \pageref{fig:drawTP_TN} for an illustration of this).
+The reasoning regarding where the cut-off point was chosen and therefore where the line was draw, is discussed above (page \pageref{Eche:quote}).
+It is not the purpose of this paper to assert where exactly the line should be drawn in general terms.
+As Brian Christian highlights in his accessible account of ProPublica's critique of the COMPAS algorithm, it can in fact amount to `a conflict between two different mathematical definitions of fairness'~\citep[p.
+69]{christian2021alignment}.
+What definition should be used, if at all, requires a transdisciplinary, contextual approach.
+Further, there is a dearth of studies that measure success of the algorithm as \textit{actual violence} as compared to projected risk.
+This means any assessment of accuracy is based on internal statistical assessments; real data is difficult to obtain, partially due to ethical constraints.\footnote{There is an ethical difficulty of randomised control trial as no action is not an option where risk is assessed as high.
+Without these objective measures of accuracy, the quality of the original information gathered by the police is even more highly relevant in the overall assessment of reliability.} Given the specialised nature of these distinctions, a judge faced with what they consider to be a dangerous defendant, but a EPV rating of low risk, would be largely unaware of the true meaning of the algorithmic assessment, unless of course they have both considered the various academic papers on the subject and have experience of interpreting these kinds of statistics.
 Unlikely, given the pressured environment of the courtroom.
-Again we return to \citeauthor{oswald_technologies_2020}: there seem to be two systems running simultaneously.

-Further, there is a dearth of studies that measure success of the algorithm as \textit{actual violence} as compared to projected risk.
-This means any assessment of accuracy is based on internal statistical assessments; real data is difficult to obtain, partially due to ethical constraints.\footnote{There is an ethical difficulty of randomised control trial as no action is not an option where risk is assessed as high.} Without these objective measures of accuracy, the quality of the original information gathered by the police is even more highly relevant in the overall assessment of reliability.